skyfly200/Wireless-Arduino-Weather-Station/README.md

 Hardware devices datasheets are availabe in the "Datasheet" foulder.

 Design created by Skyler Fly-Wilson, contact me at skyfly200@gmail.com.
-Circuit design and code are open souce. lisense to be determined.
+Circuit design and code are open source